-- The automatic calculation of the DGC is performed under the condition that the scanners provide an optical angle of +/-40° at maximum ILDA output level. - The automatic calculation can be performed only as long as the four corner points define a convex surface.
-If a concave surface arises during the adjustment, a linear interpolation will be used instead. - At the Workstation the adjustment of the DGC is very slow if "Auto Correction" is activated.
+The automatic calculation can be performed only as long as the four corner points define a convex surface.
+If a concave surface arises during the adjustment, a linear interpolation will be used instead.

+• At the Workstation the adjustment of the DGC is very slow if "Auto Correction" is activated.
 It is therefore recommended to first disable "Auto Correction", position the four corners, and only then enable the automatic correction again.